 The General Data Protection Regulation

 When the GDPR came into effect on May 25, 2018, it changed the privacy dialogue for businesses and governments around the world.
-In addition to imposing new limitations and accountability measures on businesses, the law creates privacy rights for EU, EEA, and UK residents to access, correct, delete, and export personal information.
-These provisions apply to almost all organizations that collect data from EU, EEA, and UK individuals—including small businesses, non-profits, non-technology companies, and organizations operating outside of Europe—and imposes monetary penalties of up to 20 million euros or four percent of an organization’s worldwide annual revenue.
+In addition to imposing new limitations and accountability measures on businesses, the law creates privacy rights for EU residents to access, correct, delete, and export personal information.
+These provisions apply to almost all organizations that collect data from EU individuals—including small businesses, non-profits, non-technology companies, and organizations operating outside of Europe—and imposes monetary penalties of up to 20 million euros or four percent of an organization’s worldwide annual revenue.

 To comply with the GDPR, many companies adopted separate privacy policies in Europe and the rest of the world.
 A few companies, such as Microsoft, chose to offer GDPR protections worldwide.
 Others, including the Chicago Tribune and LA Times, kept their existing privacy policies but temporarily or permanently stopped offering services in Europe.